 Your recruiter might have mentioned that you can get a waiver for your tattoo.
 While waivers are possible in some circumstances, you do not want to hang your entire career on the hope that you will get one.
 What’s more, even if you do get a waiver, you cannot be sure that the offending tattoo will not sabotage your career by hindering future promotions.

 Keep in mind that tattoo removal can take some time, and may require more than one treatment session.
 As such, you should be diligent to plan accordingly when it comes to scheduling your tattoo removal treatment.
 Don’t wait until the week before you are supposed to visit the Military Entrance Processing Station (“MEPS” for short—the military loves acronyms).
 Rather, schedule your consultation as soon as you can, and we can help you get started on the road to establishing your military career.

 It is common to have questions about your tattoos, or about the tattoo removal process.
 If you are not sure whether one of your tattoos will keep you from enlisting, be sure to talk with your recruiter and review the applicable regulations.
 If you have questions about laser tattoo removal, feel free to contact us.
 We are happy to sit down with you, assess your tattoos, and give you a realistic idea of the amount of time, cost, and the number of treatment sessions that it will take to remove them.

 We are thrilled that you are considering making a career out of serving our great country.
 And we are here to do whatever we can to help make your dream a reality.
 Contact us today for a consultation, and let’s get started!

 Contact Us Today for a Laser Hair or Tattoo Removal Consultation

 Interested in laser tattoo removal or laser hair removal?
-Have a question for us before booking your free consultation at one of our Chicago and Northwest Indiana locations?
+Have a question for us before booking your free consultation at our Northwest Indiana location?
 Send us a message and we’ll get back to you as soon as possible (usually within 24 hours).